cedalo/streamsheets-documentation/source/functions/shape/drawslider.rst

    * - Step
      - Step to use for interaction while changing the slider value.
    * - ScaleFont
      - Optional.
 Font to use for the slider scale.
-JSON String created using :ref:`fontformat`
+JSON String created using fontformat
    * - Marker
      -  Optional.
 Marker style to indicate the current value.
 Allowed values are:
         'none'